-Our Early Years Foundation Stage curriculum is guided by the EYFS Guidelines and principles and focuses on the six areas of learning: personal, social and emotional development; communication – language and literacy; mathematical development; knowledge and understanding of the world; physical development and creative development.
+Our Early Years Foundation Stage is guided by the EYFS Framework and principles and focuses on seven areas of learning: personal, social and emotional development; physical devlopment; communication and language; literacy; mathematical development; Understanding of the world and Expressive Art and Design.
 Our school fully supports the principle that young children learn through play, and engages the children in well-planned structured activities.

-Teaching in the Foundation classes builds on the experiences of the children in their pre-school learning.
-We have endeavoured to ensure that foundation units provide a firm basis for progression through school using the excellent practise and theories embedded in early years practise as a springboard for developing a whole school approach to teaching and learning within the creative curriculum.
+Teaching in the Early Years classes builds on the children's prior experiences.
+We have endeavoured to ensure that we provide a firm basis for progression through school using the excellent practise and theories embedded in early years as a springboard for developing a whole school approach to teaching and learning within the creative curriculum.
 All topics covered by the Foundation stage link progressively with those taught across school.

-In Nursery and Reception we regularly assess children and identify their next steps.
+In Pre school, Nursery and Reception we regularly assess children and identify their next steps.
 Progress is recorded in observations that make up the children’s individual learning journeys.

 How you can find out how your child is getting on?